EVENTS & FESTIVALS OF ETHIOPIA

 Events & festivals

-Ethiopia is rich in religious and cultural holidays, many of which are annual festivals.
-Additionally, there are festivals celebrated by society based on beliefs and traditions.
+Ethiopia is rich in religious and cultural holidays, many of which are annual festivals celebrated with great enthusiasm.
+Additionally, there are festivals rooted in local beliefs and traditions, offering visitors a unique glimpse into the diverse heritage of the country.
+As the best tour operator in Ethiopia, we provide tailored experiences that allow you to immerse yourself in these vibrant celebrations.
 Some of the well-known festivals include:

 ASHENDA Festival

-Ashenda in other area also called Shadey this celebration is widely celebrate in Tigray and also northern Amhara regions (Lalibela) by great ceremony, this festival is only for girls, they celebrate by dancing and singing with drum from one house to other in their village, the people give them food, drink and now a day money this celebration continue until the sun set, this celebrations stays to 10 days it depends in the area mostly it’s from August 17 – 25 this time is the beginning of the new year in Ethiopian calendar also the ending of FISLETA fasting, the name called Ashenda comes from the green tall grass of the area its around 80-90 cm this grass is a decoration for this festival the girls make it circle around their waist on the beautiful traditional dress.
+Ashenda, also called Shadey in other areas, is widely celebrated in Tigray and northern Amhara regions (Lalibela) with great ceremony.
+This festival is unique to girls, who celebrate by dancing and singing with drums from house to house in their village.
+The people give them food, drinks, and nowadays money.
+This celebration continues until sunset and can last up to 10 days, depending on the area.
+Mostly celebrated from August 17 – 25, this time marks the beginning of the new year in the Ethiopian calendar and the end of FISLETA fasting.
+The name Ashenda comes from the tall green grass of the area, around 80-90 cm, used as decoration for the festival.
+The girls wrap it around their waists over beautiful traditional dresses.
+For those looking to experience this unique cultural event, our Ethiopia Omo Valley tours provide an immersive journey into the heart of Ethiopia's vibrant traditions.

 The Meskel festival

-Which falls on September 27 (meskerem16) by Ethiopian calendar and which celebrates to remember the discovery of the true cross by queen Helena the mother of Constantine the Great, this celebration include burning of a large bonfire to imply the smoke drifted towards the direction of the buried cross, this bonfire is called “Demera”, people gather in churches and central area to remember the true cross discovery by amazing ceremony this ceremony is best in Addis Ababa Meskel square, UNESCO give its recognition for this festival as an intangible world heritage.
+The Meskel Festival commemorates the finding of the True Holy Cross of Christ and falls on September 27 (Meskerem 17) in the Ethiopian calendar.
+It celebrates the discovery of the true cross by Queen Helena, the mother of Constantine the Great.
+This celebration includes the burning of a large bonfire called "Demera," symbolizing the smoke drifting towards the direction of the buried cross.
+People gather in churches and central areas to remember the true cross discovery with an amazing ceremony.
+The best celebration takes place in Addis Ababa at Meskel Square, recognized by UNESCO as an intangible world heritage.
+To witness this incredible festival, choose the best tour operator in Ethiopia to guide you through the country's cultural treasures.

 Timket festival celebration Epiphany

-Epiphany of Ethiopia is one of the fascinating festival which falls on January 19&20, the day before the baptism is known as “Ketera” means blocking the water by Geeze language, the holly Tabot (Ark of the covenant) is removed from each church to a central area where the ceremony takes place with the colorful umbrella and clothes, after staying the all night in tent, early assemble around the Tabot and sprinkle holly water over all Christians presents there, then get back to the church by spiritual songs & ecclesiastical dance of the priests also all the Christians.
+Epiphany in Ethiopia is one of the most fascinating festivals, falling on January 19 & 20.
+The day before the baptism is known as "Ketera," meaning blocking the water in the Geez language.
+The holy Tabot (Ark of the Covenant) is removed from each church to a central area where the ceremony takes place, adorned with colorful umbrellas and clothes.
+After staying all night in tents, people assemble around the Tabot early in the morning, and holy water is sprinkled over all Christians present.
+The Tabot is then returned to the church with spiritual songs and ecclesiastical dances of the priests and Christians.
+For an unforgettable experience, book your trip with the best tour company in Ethiopia.

 Gena, Ledet (Christmas)